nerby/ietf/media-crypto-req/draft-ismail-avtcore-sec-media-req-00.md

 Modern audio and video conferencing systems include RTP middleboxes that can often "switch" video and audio streams without mixing them.
 When receivers have homogenous coding capabilities and can receive multiple streams each, such Media Switching mixers avoid the need to decode and re-encode media for the purpose of compositing video or mixing audio [RTP-TOP].
 Instead they can forward encoded media as it was sent by the transmitter.

 Such Media Switching mixers may selectively forward only certain transmitted stream(s) at any given time, such as the video and audio stream from the currently active speaker.
-When a Media Switching Mixer provides the receiver with only the latest speaker(s), it selects the source from the different transmitter’s RTP sessions and must rewrite the RTP header when forwarding them into the receiver’s session [RTP-TOP].
-Thus, Media Switching mixers have had to be trusted to decrypt and re-encrypt all of the present SRTP context to perform these header rewrites.
+When a Media Switching Mixer provides the receiver with only the latest speaker(s), it selects the source from the different transmitter’s RTP sessions and must rewrite the RTP header before forwarding them into the receiver’s session [RTP-TOP].
+Thus, Media Switching mixers using current SRTP standard have had to be trusted to decrypt and re-encrypt all of the present SRTP streams to perform these header rewrites and maintain SRTP context synchronization between transmitters and receivers.

 Modern audio and video conferencing systems have decomposed media switching mixer devices into a) a controller that deals with the signaling and keeps track of who is in the conference and b) one or more Media Switches that receive, rewrite headers and transmit streams to receivers.
 In scalable systems, media switches may be deployed in many distributed locations to optimize bandwidth or latency and may be rented on demand from third-parties to meet peak loading needs.
 Therefore, there is a need to locate Media Switches in data centers and/or be operated by third-parties not otherwise trusted with decryption or encryption of audio and video media.